aaditi2/No-contact-attendance-system-using-Raspberry-pi-and-cameras/README.md

 # No-contact-attendance-system-using-Raspberry-pi-and-cameras
-Innovative system designed by using Raspberry Pi &amp; python to recognize and detect faces, allowing for automated attendance marking.
-When a student's face matched our dataset, the system seamlessly marked their attendance and sent notifications to the Head of the Dept. and the professor.

 Setting up Raspberry Pi before execution of the code
 1. Download the OS in the SD card using Raspberry Pi Imager using laptop/PC.